jahidul2018/To-Do-List-MVC-GraphQL/readme.md

 Feel free to contribute or fork the project.

-Would you like me to include this file in the project structure or generate the ZIP with everything configured and ready to run?
+Would you like me to include file in the project!